 What services are offered at Metro Community?

 Like most churches we offer pastoral and spiritual care, as well as assistance when people are struggling with material needs.
 But unlike many churches, we can also offer a unique array of opportunities for detox, recovery, training, and empowerment through our partnerships.
-Our centre has opening for volunteers and we have counselling, access to computers, meals, laundry, music and arts engagement and bike repair.
+Our centre has opening for volunteers and we have counselling, access to computers, meals, laundry, music, and arts engagement.
 Our free store is fully stocked with quality clothing and footwear, carefully selected and cleaned before being placed on the shelves, and on Sundays, we have a free community breakfast and coffee throughout.

 How do I get involved with Metro Community as a volunteer?

 Three ways: 1.
 Drop by our offices, Metro Central or on Sunday morning, say hi, introduce yourself and let’s have a coffee!
 2. Pick up our volunteer application, fill it out, tell us the things that you’re passionate about and we’ll try our best to plug you in!
 3. Head to our about webpage and fill out our online volunteer form.

 Why do some people choose to remain homeless?